2Yr·

 - 148x less than 10%

-In the past, if an amount was invested once, it did not make much difference in terms of risk of loss whether it was invested for 7, 8, 9 or 10 years.
-Strictly speaking, an investment period of 7-9 years even had a lower risk of loss, provided that the dividend was reinvested.
-With an investment period of only 6 years, the risk of a loss remained in principle at a low level, but the risk of a high loss increased noticeably.
+In the past, if an amount was invested once, it made little difference to the risk of loss whether it was invested for 7, 8, 9 or 10 years.
+Strictly speaking, an investment period of 7-9 years even had a lower risk of loss, provided the dividend was reinvested.
+With an investment period of only 6 years, the risk of a loss remained at a low level in principle, but the risk of a high loss increased noticeably.

 An investment period of 2-5 years already entails a significantly higher risk of loss.
 The amount of a possible loss also increased noticeably.

-Although the maximum amount of a loss fell again somewhat with an investment horizon of only 1 year, at over 25% there was the highest probability of a total loss.
+Although the maximum amount of a loss fell again slightly with an investment horizon of just 1 year, the highest probability of making a loss overall was over 25%.

-If the story of the S&P 500 repeats itself, the minimum investment period can be reduced to up to 7 years for one-time investments.
-Those who can live with the increased risk can also venture to 6 years.
-A holding period of 5 years or less is not recommended or only with a corresponding risk profile.
+If the history of the S&P 500 repeats itself, the minimum investment period can be reduced to up to 7 years for one-off investments.
+If you can live with the increased risk, you can also venture to invest for 6 years.
+A holding period of 5 years or less is not recommended or only recommended with a corresponding risk profile.

 Savings plan < 10 years - data